Rapid Deployment Search and Rescue / Recovery

 How you can get Free Training and Raise Funds

 Our Fee is $4,250 plus two hotel rooms for three nights (which are usually donated by the hotel).
 Note: Some staff travel expenses may need to be added to the course fee depending on location.
 This includes:

 * wall certificates for all students,

-* Photo ID ACUC/LGS certification card for all divers who successfully complete the course (Tender certification cards and diver PADI and NAUI certification cards are also available on an individual basis at an extra cost)
+* Photo ID ANDI/LGS certification card for all divers who successfully complete the course (Tender certification cards and diver PADI, NAUI, and ACUC certification cards are also available on an individual basis at an extra cost)

 * use of lines, harnesses, knives, communication systems, full face masks, carabiners, pony bottles and harnesses, pony regulators, contingency lines and other gear during the program

 * tender-diver laminated signal cards for each diver & tender